stratigraphic/matrix/index.md

 This project will investigate how digital data from archaeological excavations can be made more useful and beneficial to a range of users and audiences.
 It will produce a plan and methods to get such data more consistently recorded, analysed, disseminated and archived in a way that is Findable, Accessible, Interoperable and Re-useable ([FAIR](https://www.force11.org/group/fairgroup/fairprinciples)).

-  Introductory Video recording from Research Seminar on The Matrix Project presented for MOLA archaeologists - opens in YouTube
+  Introductory Video recording from a Research Seminar on The Matrix Project presented for MOLA archaeologists - opens in YouTube
   <video width="320" height="240" controls>
   <source type="video/mp4" src="https://www.youtube.com/watch?v=ffYAx60ILoU">
 </video>